 Flanders Story Time/For Young Children accompanied by an adult

-Friday, December 12th 9:30-10:30AM .
+Friday, March 20 / 9:30-10:30AM.
 Flanders invites you to join us at the Trail House for exciting story time adventures.
 Monthly topics are designed to encourage young children (and adults) to explore nature, discover art and learn about farming together.
 Live animal demonstrations, specimens to observe and touch, nature walks and crafts are all part of investigating the great outdoors.
-This month the theme will be winter birds with a story and a live bird paying a visit to the class followed by the crafting of a bird feeder for kids to take home.
+This month the theme will be all about the “mystery” of maple syrup!
 Mom’s Groups, play dates and day cares welcome.
 Cost per session: Free for Flanders members/$5 nonmembers.
 Call 203-263-3711 to register so that we will have enough material for every child to participate.

 To register online click here for members and here for non-members.

-Mondays, Tuesdays, Wednesdays and Thursdays / 3:15 - 5:30 pm.
-Flanders Studio.
-Flanders offers after-school programs that connect science, nature, farming and art on Flanders' 200-acre campus.
-Classes meet Mondays, Tuesdays, Wednesdays, and/ or Thursdays.
-Bus transportation is available from Bethlehem and Mitchell Elementary Schools.
-Costs per class: Bethlehem students $15 & Mitchell Elementary school students $10; On Mondays due to the earlier dismissal time the cost is $15 for both Bethlehem and Mitchell.
-Extended care until 6PM available for an additional fee.
+Wednesdays / 3:15 - 5:30 pm.
+Beat after school boredom and make Wednesdays their favorite day of the week!
+Flanders “Wonderful Wednesday” after school program will give your child the chance to explore Flanders' 200-acre campus, be active and have a blast all while connecting to science, nature, farming and art!
+Bus transportation to Flanders is available from Bethlehem and Mitchell Elementary Schools.
+Costs per class: Bethlehem students $15 & Mitchell Elementary school students $10; Extended care until 6PM available for an additional fee.